 You and your colleagues probably know all too well that your company needs a better search solution.
 But, do your executives?

-It’s probably not even on their radar.
+Launching a search journey probably isn't even on their radar.

 That’s why it’s time to build a solid enterprise search business case.
 Now, there’s a process to help you do that.
 In four phases, it covers the gamut, from assessment and findings to validation and deployment of a search project:

 You’ll create a gap analysis by examining your current state versus your desired state, looking at pain points, data constraints and key use cases that drive top- and bottom-line impacts.
 You’ll understand precisely the problem that search will solve for your organization.

 - Discovery Findings